oblerion/devkitpro_on_ubuntu/README.md

-# !! new pacman install of devkitpro not working !!
-# this script not work on this time
 this script for easy install / setup [devkitpro](https://devkitpro.org/) on ubuntu , i only make this script .
 ## how use it
 ```